-- Skin appears noticeably lighter in color than usual
+- Skin appears lighter than usual.

 - Lack of rosy or flushed complexion